 Kortez has been exhibiting throughout New York Tri City area with a focus in New Jersey for over 25 years.
 The artist calls Newark NJ his home away from home when it comes to his creative experiences since his graduating from the Newark School of Fine and Industrial Arts in 1993.
 Newark is where it all started and he still exhibits in Newark to this day.

-Over the past year Kortez has also been exhibiting with ArtFront Galleries in various spaces all over the city of Newark.
+Over the past several years Kortez has also been exhibiting with ArtFront Galleries in various spaces all over the city of Newark.
 As a thank you, Kortez has incorporated ArtFront Galleries artists David Cubie and Genesis Tramaine to Vonda’s Kitchen.
-More artists will be filtered into this alternative exhibiting space.
-In the Central Jersey area Vonda’s Kitchen is the perfect place to witness the creative vision of Esoteric Urbanism.
+In the Central Jersey area Vonda’s Kitchen is the perfect place to witness the creative vision of Kortez’ Esoteric Urbanism.

 Consistently Kortez has made it a point to address social issues in his art.
 Often he refers to art as, “His weapon of choice”.
 His most powerful statement to date was an exhibit called “Misogyny is the root of all evil“.
 It’s a hash tag muse and dear friend Kim Jacobs created while casually calling out the misogyny Kortez was displaying during conversations and how he interacted with women.
 As a way of nurturing and creating therapy for himself and others, Kortez took the conversation further by creating a group exhibit at the Living Incubator Performance Space (L.I.P.S.) in Newark NJ.